Selected Educational Outcomes

-- Candidates will demonstrate the level of their content knowledge through evidence presented in an electronic portfolio.
+- Candidates will demonstrate the level of their content knowledge through evidence presented in the college's assessment management system.

-- Candidates will demonstrate their use of instructional strategies and technologies through completion of a self-evaluation of a teaching episode that will be included in their electronic portfolio.
+- Candidates will demonstrate their use of instructional strategies and technologies through completion of a self-evaluation of a teaching episode that will be included in the college's assessment management system.

-- Candidates will document reflection and will identify areas of strengths and areas for improvement through completion of the COE Advanced Teacher Self-Assessment Instrument.
+- Candidates will document reflection and will identify areas of strengths and areas for improvement through completion of the COEHS Advanced Teacher Self-Assessment Instrument.

-- Candidates will demonstrate their ability to positively impact P-5 learning through documentation presented in the electronic portfolio.
+- Candidates will demonstrate their ability to positively impact P-5 learning through documentation presented in the college's assessment management system.